zstrathe/zstrathe.github.io/index.md

 # Portfolio - Data Science Projects

-### Pyspark Feature Selection and Image Classification
+### Feature Selection & Image Classification using PySpark
 (Project for CIS 730: Programming Techniques for Data Science and Analytics)

 * Evaluated methods of feature selection and compared performance of image classification algorithms, entirely using the Apache PySpark distributed computing framework with a data set of 500,000 labeled satellite images